TodePond/TodePondDotCom/sky/normalise-dont-share-lol/readme.md

 People think I'm asking them to share more, but I'm not.
 I've always said that you don't have to share things.
 Here's a quote from my [algorave post](https://www.todepond.com/wikiblogarden/scrappy-fiddles/sharing/normalising/live/):

-> "It is up to you whether you share yourself or not.
+> It is up to you whether you share yourself or not.
 But whatever you choose to do, whether you share scrappy fiddles or not, you **must** *normalise* sharing scrappy fiddles, at the very least for those who want to or have no choice, like [me](https://www.todepond.com/wikiblogarden/men/choose/the-way-i-am/).
 >
 > You are a scrappy fiddle.
 You may or may not share scrappy fiddles.
-But you must normalise sharing scrappy fiddles."
+But you must normalise sharing scrappy fiddles.

 You must normalise.
 You don't have to share.